Traveling with children can be a delight and a challenge. Here are some tips for safe and stress-free family travel.

-Stay within arm's reach of children while swimming, as pools may not have safe, modern drain systems and both pools and beaches may lack lifeguards.
+Stay within arm's reach of children while swimming.
+Pools may not have safe, modern drain systems and both pools and beaches may lack lifeguards.

 Ensure that your child wears a life jacket when on smaller boats, and set an example by wearing your life jacket.

-Conditions at hotels and other lodging may not be as safe as those in the U.S. Carefully inspect for exposed wiring, pest poisons, paint chips, or inadequate stairway or balcony railings.
+Conditions at hotels and other lodging may not be as safe as those in the U.S. Carefully inspect for exposed wiring, pest poisons, paint chips or unsafe stairway or balcony railings.

 When traveling, be aware that cribs or play yards provided by hotels may not meet current safety standards.
 If you have any doubt about the safety of the crib or play yard, ask for a replacement or consider other options.
 (Also applies to travel in the U.S.)